Skip to content

 Tragedy

-Third, accomplishing my goal of running the Marine Corps Marathon was desired.
-New passion drove me in training.
-I knew there was a day of physical pain coming as the race neared, but I also was working through the pain of the loss of my friends and considered race day as a day of closure and a day of release from the emotional sorrow.
-The desire to run drove me through the training.
-It was a good thing, too!
+The motivation that comes from a strong desire became vital.
 Only three weeks before the race, I stepped awkwardly off the curb while running and rolled my right ankle.
 I couldn’t run on it at all for the three weeks before the race!
-By the Sunday morning of the marathon, the swelling had gone down, but the tenderness was still there, and I had lost precious training time.
+By the Sunday morning of the marathon, the swelling had gone down, but the tenderness was still there and I had lost precious training time.
 Doubt kicked in as I wasn’t sure of myself and my preparation.

 Race Day